-“THE INVESTOR’S CHIEF problem—even his worst enemy—is likely himself.”
+“THE INVESTOR’S CHIEF problem—even his worst enemy—is likely to be himself.”
 So wrote Benjamin Graham, the father of modern investment analysis.

 With these words, written in 1949, Graham acknowledged the reality that investors are human.
 Though he had written an 800-page book on techniques to analyze stocks and bonds, Graham understood that investing is as much about human psychology as it is about numerical analysis.